How To Use Your Xbox One Controller on your PC

 Follow the update wizard in the app to complete the process.
 It only takes a couple minutes and will take care of everything for you.
 Once updated, your Xbox One controller will be ready to use.

-Using your Xbox One controller on your PC is very straightforward.
-Best case scenario is plug and play with Windows taking care of everything.
-Even if it doesn’t, updating drivers and pairing devices only takes a minute, then you can game as hard as you like!
+Using your Xbox One controller on your PC is very straightforward, even in the worst case scenario.
+Best case scenario is plug and play, with Windows taking care of everything automatically.
+Even if it doesn’t, updating drivers and pairing devices only takes a few minutes, and then you can game as hard as you like!